nrc/tmit/august-19.md

 * Publish our RocksDB wrapper as `tirocks` on [crates.io](https://crates.io/crates/tirocks/).
 * Abstract our engine so that we adapt to other storage technologies and offer more flexibility.
 * Begin adopting Joint Consensus, first to allow our clusters to more safely replace nodes in running deployments.
-* Further battle-hardening and improvements to the titan storage backend.
+* Further battle-hardening and improvements to the Titan storage backend.
 * Follower Snapshot, allowing new follows to catch up to the rest of a cluster without placing load on the current leaders.
 * Support Quiescent Region, reducing the heartbeats of inactive ('cold') regions.
 * Further coprocessor support and better documentation around coprocessor functionality, making it even easier to [make your first contribution to TiKV](https://pingcap.com/blog/adding-built-in-functions-to-tikv/).